Chalerm Yoovidhya

-Chalerm Yoovidhya (born 1950) is a Thai billionaire businessman and co-owner of Red Bull GmbH.
+Chalerm Yoovidhya is a Thai billionaire businessman and co-owner of Red Bull GmbH.
 As of 2024, Forbes estimates his family's net worth at US$36 billion, making them the wealthiest in Thailand.

 Early life

 Chalerm Yoovidhya is the eldest son of Chaleo Yoovidhya, the originator of Krating Daeng and co-creator of the Red Bull brands of energy drinks.
 His brother Saravoot Yoovidhya runs Red Bull in Thailand, and is a main board director of Kasikorn Bank.

 Personal life

 Chalerm is married to Daranee Yoovidhya, with three children, and lives in Bangkok, Thailand.
-Their children are Varangkana Kritakara, Varit and Vorayuth Yoovidhya.
+Their children are Varangkana Yoovidhya Kritakara Yoovidhya, Varit Yoovidhya, and Vorayuth Yoovidhya.

 Chalerm and his wife have both been mentioned in connection with the Panama Papers, owning five multi-million-dollar properties in London, via Karnforth Investments which is incorporated in the British Virgin Islands.
 Their holdings in Red Bull are owned through a complex web of British Virgin Islands companies including Karnforth, Jerrard Company Ltd., and JK Fly.
 Mossack Fonseca's auditors raised concerns about the arrangements in 2010 and 2013.